intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/devguide.md

 To write data, you should set the `write` mode:

 - `overwrite`: Overwrite existing data with the content of dataframe.
-- `append`: Append content of the dataframe to existing data or table.
+- `append`: Append new content of the dataframe to existing data or table.
-- `ignore`: Ignore current write operation if data / table already exists without any error.
+- `ignore: Ignore the current write operation if data/table already exists without any error.
 - `error`: Throw an exception if data or table already exists.
 - `errorifexists`: Throw an exception if data or table already exists.